Content

 Joining a group fitness class

-High-intensity interval training
+High-intensity interval training (HIIT)

 When daily lifestyle habits alone aren’t enough to promote weight loss, many people find success with weight loss medications.
 Intended to be used alongside a healthy diet and exercise, some of the most popular and effective weight loss medications include:

-Contrave®: This is a combination of bupropion (an antidepressant and aid to quit smoking) and naltrexone (used for alcohol and opioid dependence).
+Contrave®.
+This is a combination of bupropion (an antidepressant and aid to quit smoking) and naltrexone (used for alcohol and opioid dependence).
 Bupropion helps reduce appetite and cravings, while naltrexone counteracts the effects of certain brain chemicals involved in food reward.

 We were never meant to do life alone, and this includes the journey to achieving a healthy weight.
 Social connections provide support, accountability, and encouragement.
-Research shows that people who have these types of networks experience better weight loss outcomes.

 Joining a group fitness community or jogging with friends builds a sense of community and encouragement, making it easier to stay committed to healthy habits.